 Thank you for joining us on our Wild Walk through this incredible landscape.
 Please try out some of the other activities in this pack.
-It is now well known that walking among and engaging with nature in this way is incredibly good for our mental and physical wellbeing.
+It is now well known that walking among, and engaging with, nature in this way is incredibly good for our mental and physical wellbeing.
 It is vital that we continue to experience nature like this and learn to value the lessons that nature has to teach us.

-If you've enjoyed this walk why not let us know on our Facebook page (Cumbernauld Living Landscape) or our twitter and Instagram pages (@WildCumbernauld).
-Don't forget you can also check our website www.CumbernauldLivingLandscape for more walks and activities or to join our volunteer, schools and wellbeing groups.
+If you've enjoyed this walk why not let us know on our Facebook page (Cumbernauld Living Landscape) or our Twitter and Instagram pages (@WildCumbernauld).
+Don't forget you can also check our website www.CumbernauldLivingLandscape for more information about current projects.